By Alton Pryor

 Roads had to be built at public expense before stagecoaches were given a route.
 Some were little more than ox-cart tracks linking the various ranchos.
 Even the El Camino Real, the storied “King’s Highway”, was little more than a foot trail.

 A tale is told about stage driver, Whispering George Cooper.
 He got his name because of his loud bellow, which was said could be heard for miles, even against a wind, while he pushed his team up a treacherous pass.
 At one point, Whispering George needed to repair a broken singletree that had developed a bad split.
 He scoured the stage for a bit of rope or a scrap of baling wire, to make the repair.

 At that moment, a rattlesnake slithering across the road in front of them spooked his team.
 George killed the snake, which measured five feet or more in length.
-A passenger commented how much the snake resembled a rope.
+A passenger commented on how much the snake resembled a rope.

-“By gawd, that’s what I’ll use it for!” exclaimed George.
+“By Gawd, that’s what I’ll use it for!” exclaimed George.
 He wrapped the dead snake around the single tree and knotted it into place.
 It worked, holding the damaged single tree together until it reached a relay station.

-The term “stagecoach” came about in medieval Europe, when public coach travel was the only way one could get from one point to another without walking.
+The term “stagecoach” came about in medieval Europe when public coach travel was the only way one could get from one point to another without walking.

 Trips were generally made in easy stages because of bad roads and the lack of overnight lodgings along the way.
 Hence, the term “stage” coach.

 ©Alton Pryor.
 Article Source: Ezine Articles, updated November 2019.